Esthetician Schools in California

 You need to renew your California esthetician license every two years.
 If your renewal application is postmarked on or before the expiration date, renewal is $50; if it's postmarked later, it's $75.
 Renewing online is also an option.

 Active-duty military or California National Guard members may have their renewal fees waived.

 There are no continuing education requirements for esthetician license renewal, though it's always a good idea to keep learning.

 If you don't renew your license within five years of its expiration, it will be canceled by the state and can't be renewed simply by paying the fee.
-If you're in this situation, you need to reapply for a license and sit for your tests again.
+So, if you're in this situation, you must reapply for a license and sit for your tests again.